LaxarJS/laxar/docs/manuals/flow_and_places.md

 An entry point is selected by configuring it in the global `window.laxar` [configuration object](configuration.md) as `window.laxar.portal.flow.entryPoint` property.
 This property is an object with key `target` denoting the name of the entry point to select and an optional map under the `parameters` with the values for the possible place parameters.

-So let's assume a JSP (JavaServer Pages) renders the bootstrapping code for the LaxarJS application, selects the `enterInterests` entry point and passes the user id to the JavaScript frontend:
+So let's assume a JSP renders the bootstrapping code for the LaxarJS application, selects the `enterInterests` entry point and passes the user ID to the JavaScript frontend:

 ```html
 <!DOCTYPE html>